nh-37rtm/openvpn-server/README.md

 bash ./scripts/build_server.sh

 ## generate a new server certificate (overwrite old certificate !)
+## do not forget to change the CN field in openssl.conf
 bash ./scripts/build_client.sh

 ## generate a ovpn client file